Jiah Khan case: Had given new leads to the CBI, says actress' mother

-Jiah Khan’s mother Rabiya Khan is furious with the Mumbai police over its shoddy investigation; says she is hopeful that CBI will do a better job
+Jiah Khan’s mother Rabiya Khan is furious with the Mumbai police over its shoddy investigation.
+She says they botched the entire case, and is hopeful that CBI will do a better job

 “Mumbai Police botched the entire case.
 My daughter was subjected to cruelty and this has now come up in the evidence in the CBI findings.
 I will be present in court tomorrow (Friday),” said Rabiya Khan, Jiah’s mother, who flew to Mumbai on December 6.

 Rabiya Khan says she has faith in the CBI

 Speaking to mid-day from a friend’s apartment in the Western suburbs, an emotional Rabiya said, “I cannot stay alone at my Juhu house a day before the matter comes before the court, so I am staying at my friend’s place.”

 When asked if she was aware of the CBI submitting a summary report, Rabiya replied in the negative, stating that “I was in touch with the investigating CBI officer from the UK, and my original plan was to come next week.
 However, the officer wanted me to return earlier.”

 Rabiya added that the special crime officer of CBI from CBD-Belapur, during the course of the investigation, had laid hands on clinching evidence of Sooraj’s (Pancholi) cruel act of extricating the foetus as her daughter bled.
 “How cruel could one be?
 If he can do this, he can even kill my daughter,” claimed Rabiya.